-Following Board deferral of decision-making on WSA21-01, OSM held two additional public hearings to seek input on the proposed closure and concerns related to caribou on November 17 and December 2, 2021.
+Following Board deferral of decision-making on WSA21-01, OSM held three additional public hearings to seek input on the proposed closure and concerns related to caribou on November 17 and December 2, 2021, and March 21, 2022.
 On November 17, 64 people gave comments.
 On December 2, 41 people gave comments.
+The March 21st public hearing was scheduled because significant new information on the WACH population became available after the previous public hearing occurred.
+Timing precluded inclusion of comments from this public hearing in the analysis, but they will be summarized for the Board during its meeting.

 While details of commentary given by local residents are presented in the next section, comments by other individuals, such as guides, transporters, non-local hunters, and concerned citizens are presented in subsequent sections.